 Student Internship Program

-Since 1987 CHLP has been holding its annual Ann Klein Advocates Awards Dinner, the proceeds of which support its student internship program.
-Using these funds, as well as funding from Legal Services of New Jersey, CHLP has been able to hire several law students and graduate students every year to work in its branch offices on direct legal services and in its South Orange office on civil rights cases.
+Since 1987, CHLP has been holding its annual Ann Klein Advocate Awards, the proceeds of which support its student internship program.
+Using these funds, as well as funding from Legal Services of New Jersey, CHLP has been able to hire several law students and graduate students every year to work in its branch offices on direct legal services, and in its South Orange Administrative office.
 In so doing, it helps to train and inspire the next generation of disabilities advocates and attorneys.